 You should record accidents and sudden illnesses in line with your employer’s agreed ways of working.
 This may be an accident book, form or online system.
 You should ensure all records are accurate and legible.
 You should also inform your manager or other relevant person/people at your earliest convenience.
 Management should then make appropriate notifications – this could include notifying the individual’s next of kin, the Health & Safety Executive (HSE) as part of the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) and the Care Quality Commission (CQC).

 Following an accident or sudden illness, you may want to reflect on what has happened.
 If it was serious, then you may need additional support to help manage your emotions.
 Reflection can help you to identify areas that you may wish to perform differently in future and help you to gain insights on ways to prevent it from happening again.
 Any recommendations that you have should be passed on to your manager.

 Explain the procedure to be followed in the event of an accident or sudden illness.

-In the event of an accident or sudden illness, the individual should be assessed immediately and first aid administered if necessary and the first responders have adequate training.
-The person responding to the accident or sudden illness should also shout for help from others and ask them to call the emergency services, if required.
+In the event of an accident or sudden illness, the individual should be assessed immediately and first aid administered by the first responders (if needed and they have adequate training).
+The person responding to the accident or sudden illness should also shout for help from others and ask them to call the emergency services if required.

 As soon as is viably possible, the accident or sudden illness should be recorded on an Accident/Incident Form.